Video Art Installations Foster Immersive Experiences and Stronger Connections

 By integrating original content, interactive software and responsive interfaces, as well as film, animation and storytelling, video art installations act as platforms for creating dynamic and engaging presentations.

-“Designers are increasingly looking at video walls as flexible, digital canvases that offer boundless configurability,” said Jeremy Sternhagen, technical marketing manager with Planar and Leyard.
+“Designers are increasingly looking at video walls as flexible, digital canvases that offer boundless configurability,” said Jeremy Sternhagen, technical marketing manager with Planar.
 “LED systems provide the biggest advantage in this regard with seamless image scalability and a nearly infinite number of canvas dimensions and orientations.
 And, as costs for video wall systems become more competitive, designers are opening their imaginations and not viewing technology as a barrier, but rather a tool.”

 A platform for social impact